Word@Work, Let God's Word energise your working day!

 Matthew 13:31-32

+In this chapter, Matthew recounts three of Jesus’ agricultural parables: the parables of the sower (Matthew 13:1-23), the weeds (Matthew 13:24-30) and the mustard seed (Matthew 13:31-32).
 Jesus was much misunderstood in His day, and still is now.
-He was not a rabbi wanting to extend Jewishness to the world, nor was He a military revolutionary, nor was He simply a wise teacher and kind miracle-worker.
-He had come to announce that He is the King, and to explain what His kingdom is like.
-In this parable He reveals the scale of that kingdom.
+He was not a rabbi wanting to extend Jewishness to the world, nor was He a military revolutionary working to overthrow the Romans, nor was He simply a wise teacher and kind miracle-worker.
+He had come to announce that He is the King of God’s kingdom, with authority to explain what His kingdom is like and to command everything and person to submi

 The Gospel Is Powerful But Sharing It Is Hard Work